PolaricServer/webapp2/README.md

 The Javscript code in 'application.js' is used to compose a running application. 'config.js' is used to configure it with map layers, etc. 'index.html' is a starting-point for a minified version.
 Use 'index-dev.html' for development-mode (and include the source code).

 Feel free to experiment with setups.
-The directory examples may contain alternative applicatiopn configurations.
+The directory 'examples' may contain alternative application configurations.
 Currently very simple ones without using the Polaric-Server backend.
+Feel free to contribute.

 ## Installing and running